Kristin Richardson Jordan’s “Disrupt The District” Campaign spells H.A.R.L.E.M.

 - Redefine “affordable” housing and adjust the metrics to make it truly affordable based on tenant income

-- End homelessness by making homes (not just shelters) for the homeless population.
+- Conduct a probe into homeless services and end homelessness by making homes (not just shelters) for the homeless population. read more

 - Support and advocate for increasing taxes on the city’s richest 1% (or even in some cases 0.1%!) of residents, using the funds to address income disparities and to eliminate poverty and homelessness.